 Prerequisite: A senior high school level biology course (or an introductory university biology course) and a course in introductory psychology (or animal behaviour) are strongly recommended.

 PSYC 402 has a Challenge for Credit option.

 Psychology 402 examines the relationship between the brain and behaviour.
-The course explores the biological basis of behaviour, learning, memory, language, and thinking, as well as disorders that arise from nervous system malfunctioning.
+The course explores the biological basis of behaviour, learning, memory, language, and thinking, as well as disorders that arise from malfunctions of the nervous system.

-- Unit 5: Development and Plasticity of the Brain
+- Unit 4: Genetics, Evolution, Development and Plasticity